StefanFB/CodeGorilla/ConnectFour/objectives.md

 * When a player clicks on a cell, change that cell's label to either `X` or `O` depending on the turn, starting with `X`.

 ---

+## Stage 3
+### Objectives

+In this stage your program should:

+* Fill the cells according to the rule above — not by the position of the click but by the column that was clicked on;
+* Continue to alternate between the `X` and `O` pieces after each click.

+---